Reiki is a Japanese word translated as "Universal Life Energy" by Hawayo Takata.

-Until the mid-1990's, this was the most common translation and was used by nearly all of the various forms of hands on healing practice that came from Hawayo Takata's teaching.
-At this time, Phyllis Lei Furumoto decided to return to the Japanese title of the practice to identify the form of practice and the system that she teaches.
+Until the mid-1990's, this was the most common translation and was used by nearly all of the various forms of hands-on healing practice that came from Hawayo Takata's teaching.
+At this time, Phyllis Lei Furumoto decided to return to the Japanese title of the practice to identify the form of practice and the system that she teaches: Usui Shiki Ryoho.

 Healing Practice, Personal Development, Spiritual Discipline and Mystic Order are the Four Aspects of Usui Shiki Ryoho.

-Each of the nine elements contain information, the way to hold this information, and the use of the information which transforms information into sacred tools.
+Each of the nine elements contains information, the way to hold this information, and the use of the information which transforms information into sacred tools.

 The Elements are equal in importance and have a relationship with each other.
 This dynamic relationship propels the student into learning experiences, guides the student into his/her next step of development, and keeps the student free to experience Reiki in all levels of consciousness.

 Initiation: It is not possible to describe the initiation here as the ritual is only for masters to initiate a student for the first time for each step in the system.
 The initiation can be described as a sacred time when the student and master experience communion with the energy of Reiki.
 The other eight elements of the system allow the experience of the initiations to be used in daily life, expanding the awareness of the student.

 Symbols: These three symbols are the sacred tools for the Second Degree student.
 They are held as secret in order to preserve their integrity within this practice.
 This step is to acquaint the student with direct experience of the unseen dimensions of being human.